 - Pace University requires that individuals on campus, regardless of vaccination status, wear appropriate face coverings any time they are in any campus building (e.g., common areas, cubicles, meeting rooms, classrooms, etc.), and at all times as directed by Pace signage.

 - Pace University will provide reusable cloth face coverings to all students, faculty, and staff.

-- Approved face coverings include but are not limited to cloth (homemade sewn, quick cut, bandana), surgical masks, and face shields.
+- Approved face coverings include but are not limited to cloth, surgical masks, and face shields.

 - Ensure the face covering fits properly over your nose and under your chin.